-Municipal hostel (18, donativo) Casa la Calera, follow the metal plates in the ground after crossing the bridge and climbing the hill into the old city.
-Those with 'A' point to the hostel.
+Municipal (18, donativo) Casa la Calera, follow the metal plates in the ground after crossing the bridge and climbing the hill into the old city.
+Those with 'A' point to the albergue.
 Kitchen.
-Excellent hostel run by permanent staff and volunteers.
+Excellent albergue run by permanent staff and volunteers.
 It usually opens at 16:00 however in off-peak times you may need to call a number on the door.
 If you arrive early you may be able to drop your backpack off between 12:00 and 13:00.
-Tel 652 921 185
+Tel 652 921 185 Open 16:00

 The full Walking Guide to the Vía de la Plata has the following: